'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 It’s extremely confusing that Casey-Werner, the owner of That ’70s Show, allowed Peacock to purchase the streaming rights for three years when they were working on the sequel to the same series with Netflix.
 We’re not sure what the reasons behind the decision are, but regardless, Netflix should have thrown the kitchen sink at Casey-Werner to win the streaming rights back for That ’70s Show.

-So, currently, as it stands Netflix subscribers will need a subscription to Peacock in order to stream That ’70s Show.
+So, currently, as it stands, Netflix subscribers will need a subscription to Peacock to stream That ’70s Show.

 That ’90s Show Season 2 Netflix Renewal Status